GinjaChris/dnssec_live/README.md

 *Requires an installed Arch linux system to work from!*

 Start by booting into installed arch linux environment.
-Install anarchy linux or Majaro linux if you don't know what you are doing!
+Install anarchy linux or Manjaro linux if you don't know what you are doing!

 Make sure you do everything as root:
 #su